Cricket South Africa: Men's

-Women’s
+Women's

-Test - Making their debut in 1960 against England, the women’s team did not play any international fixtures between 1972 and 1997.
-Despite being the oldest form of women’s cricket in South Africa, the Proteas have played just 13 Test matches, with the most recent being in 2022 and winning only one.
-With a win rate of only 8%, T20 has taken on a far more prominent and financially rewarding role, almost ending women's Test cricket as a viable entity.
+Test - Making their debut in 1960 against England, the women's team did not play any international fixtures between 1972 and 1997.
+The Proteas have played just 13 Test matches, with the most recent being in 2022, and winning only one.
+With a win rate of only 8% as of 2021, T20 has taken on a far more prominent and financially rewarding role, almost ending women's Test cricket as a viable entity.

-ODI - The women’s team played their first One Day International against Ireland in 1997, and have a current win rate of roughly 50% over nearly 200 matches.
-Playing in six Women’s World Cups, the Proteas have been semi-finalists twice, in 2000 and 2017, although never progressing further.
+ODI - The women's team played their first One Day International against Ireland in 1997, and have a win rate as of 2021 of roughly 50% over nearly 200 matches.
+Playing in six Women's World Cups, the Proteas have been semi-finalists twice, in 2000 and 2017, although never progressing further.

-T20I - The Proteas’ first T20I was in 2007 against Australia, and have since played over 100 matches.
-Competing in 6 Women’s T20 World Cups, South Africa have been semi-finalists in 2014 and in 2020.
+T20I - The Proteas' first T20I was in 2007 against Australia, and have since played over 100 matches.
+Competing in 6 Women's T20 World Cups, South Africa have been semi-finalists in 2014 and in 2020.

-Domestic Competitions
+Domestic competitions

 CSA organises and oversees a range of domestic competitions within the country.

-From the 1892-93 season, first-class domestic cricket in South Africa emerged into the familiar province-based champion season.
-This competition format, with occasional changes and additions, survived until the 2004/05 season when the domestic structure was remodelled across all three formats to introduce six, entirely professional, franchise teams.

 In 2021, Cricket South Africa announced a return to the traditional province based domestic structure.
 15 first-class teams now play in two divisions, determined by promotion and relegation.
 Eight teams make up the first division, with 16 contracted players each, and seven teams the second division, with 11 contracted players each.
-CSA believes that the new format will provide more opportunities for players to compete at a high standard just below international cricket, in turn providing a wider talent pool for the national selectors.
 It is hoped that wider selection of teams at the highest domestic level will help increase playing opportunities of all races, particularly those currently underrepresented.

 South Africa's major domestic competitions are: